Profit with Presence

 Although the world is currently abuzz with the term “mindfulness,” some believe mindfulness is a fringe activity to be practiced before or after the workday, if at all.
 Too few business professionals take the time needed to be present and aware throughout the workday, which is counterproductive.
 Mindfulness is not only a path to personal success, but a sound business strategy.

-My hope is to change the world through infusing mindfulness into business -- and it starts with each of us individually.
+My hope is to positively impact the world through infusing more mindfulness into business -- and it starts with each of us individually.
 Together, we can create a future where mindfulness is deeply embedded in our work culture, leading to greater well-being, productivity, and meaningful success for all.

 - Dr Eric Holsapple